aaron-gh/Mac-Vast/readme.md

 # 5 Reporting issues

-There are mutliple ways to report issues.
-Either via the "report" command in game, or though Github.
+There are multipleways to report issues.
+Either via the "report" command in game, or through Github.
 The use of Github is preferd, as game reports should really only be used for game issues, not for issues with the soundpack, however you may use it if you wish.

 Once again, if you are using the "Dev" branch **only** report issues through github.